ipfs-inactive/blog/content/post/085-announcing-rust-ipfs.md

 ## Leveraging Community Efforts

-The IPFS community has been and remains and impressive, talented group of people who have astounded and impressed us with their work in the Rust space already.
-We have Parity's [rust-libp2p](https://github.com/libp2p/rust-libp2p), which is already used by the likes of Polkadot, Substrate, and Lighthouse.
+The IPFS community has been and remains an impressive, talented group of people who have astounded and impressed us with their work in the Rust space already.
+We have the aforementioned [rust-libp2p](https://github.com/libp2p/rust-libp2p), which is already used by the likes of Polkadot, Substrate, and Lighthouse.
 We have ferrismtg's [rust-ipfs-api](https://github.com/ferristseng/rust-ipfs-api) which is aleady doing wonders in providing a bridge from the Rust world.
-Finally we have David Craven's [rust-ipfs](https://github.com/ipfs-rust/rust-ipfs) foundations, which is the main repo this grant will build upon.
+Finally, we have David Craven's [rust-ipfs](https://github.com/ipfs-rust/rust-ipfs) foundations, which is the main repo this grant will build upon.

 This devgrant endeavors to take this impressive amount of community work carry the torch across